jhoelzel/jhoelzel.github.io/_posts/2022-03-12-remap-the-office-keys.md

 It looks and feels super solid and like the sculpt line, fits nicely into my setup.
 The biggest upside, besides its ergonomics, is wired.
 Don't get me wong, I absolutely would have went for a wired sculpt, but as tradition with microsoft, such a thing does not exists, and even though I still struggle a little bit with the ergonomic form factor sometimes I can notice that wired keyboards just react so much better to inputs or at least they do compared to my trusty sculpt.

-## discovering the office and the smiley key
+## discovering the office and the emoji key

-So, after I unwrapped and tested the keyboard I noticed a couple of new keys but the two that I saw first where the one with an office flag and one with a smiley.
+So, after I unwrapped and tested the keyboard I noticed a couple of new keys but the two that I saw first where the one with an office flag and one with a emoji.
 Great I thought, more hotkeys for me and pondered on.
-Pressing the smiley key would open the windows 11 smiley menu, which lets you select, copy and paste smileys.
+Pressing the emoji key would open the windows 11 emoji menu, which lets you select, copy and paste emojis.
 While I appreciate the effort here microsoft, its just not something that I normally do in my workflow.
 The office key opens up office.com or the installed office on your computer, which didn't really work for my office version and redirected me to the website anyways.
 Also not something I am going to do very often.